WiNg4205/240718-rust_uri_maze/README.md

 the CrowdStrike outage was caused by some memory issue so maybe they should consider using Rust instead of C++ moving forward 😂.

-This was my first time setting up a web server in rust from scratch so I did learn what information is transmitted from client to server and vice versa at the application layer and how to implement this in rust.
-I also had a nice brush up of my rust fundamentals by implementing trees, string manipulation and control flow.
+This was my first time setting up a web server in rust 'from scratch' so I did learn what information is transmitted from client to server and vice versa at the application layer and how to implement this in rust.
+I also had a nice brush up of my rust fundamentals from implementing trees, string manipulation and control flow.